Inapproximability of Diameter in super-linear time: Beyond the 5/3 ratio: Reduction from 4-Orthogonal Vectors to 4 vs 7 Diameter

 \subsection{Constant part}

 We start by describing the part of the construction which does \emph{not} depend on the \fov instance.
+Its purpose is to make many pairs of vertices at distance at most~4 regardless on whether the \fov instance is positive or negative.
 The vertex set of the eventually-built graph $G$ consists of two special vertices $u$ and $v$, and six (disjoint) sets \abc, \ab, $\adx$, $\ady$, \dc, and \dcb.
+Vertices $u$ and $v$ are unconditionally linked to these sets (and to each other) by weighted arcs as specified in~\cref{fig:constant}.
+As we wrote in the introduction, there is a simpler way, that does not require edge weights, of realizing the constant part (see \cite[Section 6]{Wein20}).
+We keep our construction for the sake of consistency but invite the reader to have a look at \cite[Figure 9]{Wein20}.

-Vertices $u$ and $v$ are unconditionally linked to these sets (and to eachother) by weighted arcs as specified in~\cref{fig:constant}.
-In this figure, a black arc between a vertex $x \in \{u,v\}$ and a set $Z \in \{\abc, \ab, \adx, \ady, \dc, \dcb\}$ (or vice versa) indicates that $x$ is linked to \emph{every vertex} of $Z$ by such an arc.
+In this figure, a black arc between a vertex $x \in \{u,v\}$ and a set $Z \in \{\abc, \ab, \adx, \ady,$ $\dc, \dcb\}$ (or vice versa) indicates that $x$ is linked to \emph{every vertex} of $Z$ by such an arc.
 Note that edges represented without arrow are double-arcs.
 Double-arcs will sometimes simply be called \emph{edges}.
 The only arcs \emph{not} incident to $\{u,v\}$ are edges (double-arcs) of weight 1.
 These edges are only present between \abc and \ab, \ab and $\ady$, $\adx$ and $\ady$, $\ady$ and \dc, and finally \dc and \dcb.
 We will describe them later.
 At this point, one just needs to know that every vertex in \abc (resp.~\dcb) has at least one neighbor in \ab (resp.~\dc), and that these edges have weight~1.

 We check that many pairs of vertices are at distance at most 4 (even without the knowledge of the edges symbolized in red).
 For the sake of conciseness, when we write, say, ``$\mathbf{u \leftrightarrow}~\textbf{\dcb}$'', we intend to provide paths from $u$ to every vertex in $\dcb$, and from every vertex in $\dcb$ to~$u$.
 Similarly, the paragraph ``$\textbf{\dcb}~\mathbf{\rightarrow}~\textbf{\abc}$'' gives a path (of length~2) from every vertex of \dcb to every vertex of \abc.